 What’s the difference between an IBAN and a SWIFT code?

 Both IBAN and SWIFT codes (Society for Worldwide Interbank Financial Telecommunication) are used to identify banks when transferring money to certain countries abroad.
 However, the difference is that while SWIFT codes distinguish the bank that the money should be sent to, IBAN numbers identify the specific bank account.

 While not all countries require IBAN numbers, SWIFT codes are mandatory when sending money to the majority of countries, international banks and institutions.

 You can find your IBAN number by logging into your online banking, or at the top right-hand side of your bank statement.

 It’s also possible to generate an IBAN number.
 It’s relatively easy to do.
-If you’re using a UK bank, just head to onto to your online banking, find the IBAN calculator and enter in your sort code and account number.
+If you’re using a UK bank, just head to your online banking, find the IBAN calculator and enter your sort code and account number.